 The personal injury lawyers of Hupy and Abraham have more than 200 years of combined experience representing people just like you.
 We are committed to giving everyone the information they need to answer the hard questions and we are dedicated to helping our clients recover from their Illinois car crash injuries.

-There are many ways that a car can crash; however, some of the most common types of auto accidents include:
+There are many ways that a car accident can occur; however, some of the most common types of auto accidents include:

 - T-bone accidents: When the front or back of one car collides with the side of another car, the cars form a “T” shape and serious injuries can result.
 This type of Illinois car accident typically happens when one car fails to stop at an intersection controlled by a stop sign or traffic light.